 Both WPANs and WLANs share the same 2.4 GHz unlicensed frequency band and provide complimentary wireless solutions for connectivity.
 This complimentary nature of the services could enhance the use of both protocols at the same physical location and provide an incentive for their adoption.

-Recently, the issue of designing coexistence mechanisms between WLANs and WPANs has received much attention because both may suffer strong interference from each other [8,9].
-Some interference reduction techniques such as power control adjustments [10], channel state dependent error avoidance schemes [1,11,12], collaborative schemes, and adaptive frequency hopping [2,13] were proposed.
-A scheduling algorithm was proposed in [11] that used a Frequency Usage Table to distribute channels to devices and ensures fairness of access among users by means of max-min fairness criteria.
-In [12], a Link State History based scheme was proposed to achieve high accuracy in identifying the good and bad periods of the channels.
+Recently, the issue of designing coexistence mechanisms between WLANs and WPANs has received much attention because both may suffer strong interference from each other [6][7].
+Some interference reduction techniques such as power control adjustments [8], channel state dependent error avoidance schemes [9][10], collaborative schemes, and adaptive frequency hopping [11] were proposed.
+A scheduling algorithm was proposed in [9] that used a Frequency Usage Table to distribute channels to devices and ensures fairness of access among users by means of max-min fairness criteria.
+In [10], a Link State History based scheme was proposed to achieve high accuracy in identifying the good and bad periods of the channels.
 However, the packet selection scheme in Bluetooth also has a significant effect on data scheduling and network performance.
 It controls the distribution of packet types and packet sizes that may result in different probabilities of packet loss.
 For this reason, we propose a channel state dependent packet selection scheme and a simple priority scheduling policy that takes queue states and channel conditions into account to maximize link utilization while ensuring a high throughput and low packet error rate in interference environments.
-In addition, the simulation models in [11,12] are restricted to the link layer and are not optimized for transport layer sessions.
-We adopted a simulation model to include not only the core Bluetooth protocol layers but also TCP/IP.
+In addition, the simulation models in [9] and [10] are restricted to the link layer and is not optimized for transport layer sessions.
+We extend the simulation model to include not only the core Bluetooth protocol layers but also TCP/IP.

-This paper is organized as follows.
-Section 2 gives general insights on the Bluetooth technology.
-Section 3 presents our packet selection and scheduling scheme.
-Section 4 shows simulation scenarios and simulation results of our proposed scheme and the performance is then evaluated.
-Finally, concluding remarks are presented in Section 5.
+This thesis is organized as follows.
+Chapter 2 gives general insights on the Bluetooth technology.
+Chapter 3 presents our packet selection and scheduling scheme.

+Chapter 4 shows simulation scenarios and simulation results of our proposed scheme and the performance is then evaluated.
+Finally, concluding remarks and future work are presented in Chapter 5.